Housekeeping

 Now you should be able to expand into the nts_snrc folder and add the shapefiles for nts_snrc_1m, nts_snrc_250k and nts_snrc_50k.

-On the top menu select labelling.
-Turn on labels by clicking the tag on the far left, and set Field to NTS_SNRC.
+On the ribbon menu, select Labeling.
+Turn on labels by clicking the tag icon on the far left, then set Field to NTS_SNRC.

-Now to make the labels readable, set the font to a Sans-Serif (ie Arial), Size 16pt, and then in the extended type options (the arrow to the lower right of the pane)
+To make the labels readable, set the font to a Sans-Serif (e.g., Arial), Size 16pt.

-And finally in the label placement block, select “Land Parcel” so that the labels always show inside of their region.
+Going back to the ribbon, in the Label Placement block, select “Land Parcel” so that the labels always show inside of the feature that they belong to.

 We can now use this map to locate the tiles we will be using.